• Skip to main content

 This happens because when you’re dehydrated, your body is losing more fluid than you’re consuming, which then decreases your blood volume.
 And so, the amount of blood that’s flowing through your brain decreases, and in turn, this also reduces the amount of oxygen delivered to your brain.

-But that’s not all, as it shrinks it pulls on all the nerves around the brain and further adds to all the factors that lead to that running headache.
+But that’s not all, as it shrinks, it pulls on all the nerves around the brain and further adds to all the factors that lead to that running headache.
 You’ll notice this type of headache definitely gets worse if you continue to exercise.

 Some of the top symptoms of this type of headache include decreased urine output, heightened sense of thirst, fatigue, dry skin, and mouth, as well as constipation.

 Dehydration headaches take a bit to resolve, so make a plan to stay on top of your water needs.
-Increasing your fluid intake and reading up on hydration for runners can make a world of difference.

 How to Prevent It

-As a general rule, if you’re planning on running or cross-training for more than 45 minutes to an hour, it’s important to not only consume electrolytes an hour beforehand but every 15 to 20 minutes during the run as well.
+As a general rule, if you’re planning on running or cross-training for more than 45 minutes to an hour, it’s important to not only consume electrolytes an hour beforehand but every 15 to 20 minutes during the workout as well.

 Always remember that proper hydration is one of the keys to being able to run safely and efficiently.
-A sports drink or a electrolyte powder can do wonders in preventing headaches after running.
+A sports drink or a electrolyte powder can do wonders in preventing headaches after running.Running Headaches

 3. Running at Altitude